rackerlabs/Invoke-RsCloudOfficeRequest/README.md

 (Replace the example keys with your actual keys)

-When you are finished interacting with the API, you may optionally delete the config file at `%LOCALAPPDATA\RsCloudOfficeApi.config` so that your keys aren't left on the computer.
+When you are finished interacting with the API, you may optionally delete the config file at `%LOCALAPPDATA%\RsCloudOfficeApi.config` so that your keys aren't left on the computer.

 ### Example Usage